JackLite/ModulesFramework/README.md

 ##### Data

 - `Span<T> GetRawData<T>` - return raw span of components by
 type `T`.
-Use it for very fast iterations through components;
+Use it for very fast iterations through components but do not allow to change entity.

 ##### Modules